 - Apply to Business Context: Choose one of the areas of your decision making that you’ve identified as being blinded by bias.
 Put in self governance to be more aware of bias and refine your process over time.

-Example: We helped a multinational team create rigor around their own rules of engagement on conference calls.
+Example: We helped a multinational team create rigour around their own rules of engagement on conference calls.
 They have 12 members of a leadership team distributed across the globe.

 Important decisions need to be made, yet half the group felt they spent too much time in discussion, while the second half felt their opinions were not heard and poor decisions occurred frequently.

 Solution: Schedule one meeting for input by members to discuss, challenge and support each other’s point of view.
 Give permission to call out bias behaviour and commit to work as a team to find the best innovative solutions.
 The next meeting is a fast paced decision making meeting.
 This style meeting is to the point, short and highly productive with tangible outcomes.
 Their calls are well attended with high levels of engagement that have increased both meeting moral and business results.